 Yes, the Pips game from The New York Times is generally free to play for everyone.
 You can use the NYT Games website, NYT Games app, and the Games tab in the News app to play the game without a subscription.

 You can only access some basic features of the NYT Pips game without paying.
-But to access its full features, you need to get the New York Times Games subscription.
+To access its full features, you need the New York Times Games subscription.

-To solve the Pips puzzle faster, you first need to study the grid.
-Note the color/ symbol rules and start with dominoes with big value Pips.
+To solve the Pips puzzle faster, start by studying the grid.
+Note the color and symbol rules, then begin with dominoes that have high Pip values.
 Use overlaps to link rules and anchor dominoes.
-Follow the mathematical signs (<, >, =, and ≠).
-Use the elimination method.
-Also, you need to practice daily to learn tricks and build an understanding of the game.
+Follow the mathematical signs (<, >, =, and ≠) and use the elimination method.
+Practice daily to build pattern recognition and a stronger understanding of the game.

 Yes, NYT Pips involves number calculations, so it builds memory and logic.
 It is a spatial and reasoning puzzle, and players can strengthen their cognitive skills by playing this game daily.